 - Now there are concerns about COVID-19 exposure from senators who refused to mask up while they were sequestered with colleagues on January 6.

 GOP Senators Toomey and Murkowski ask Trump to resign, echoing the 56% of Americans who feel the same (according to an ABC poll).
 Articles of Impeachment now have 190 co-sponsors in the House.
 Pelosi adds a 14th amendment piece to the impeachment order, “sedition will get you removed from Congress.”
 Hawley and Cruze also face public pressure to resign for their roles during the Electoral College vote confirmation on January 6, and there’s a push by both Yale and Harvard to have them both disbarred.
-Colin Powell quits the Republican party.
+General Colin Powell quits the Republican party.
 A second police officer has died, this one by suicide; he had been assigned to the Senate.

 I am having the weirdest dreams…